telerik/blazor-docs/_contentTemplates/slider/common.md

 #end

 #small-step
-The `SmmallStep` defines the step through which the slider `Value` is changed when the user drags the handle.
+The `SmallStep` defines the step through which the slider `Value` is changed when the user drags the handle.
 Also defines where small ticks appear on the track to indicate a value that can be selected.

 We recommend matching the `SmallStep` with the `LargeStep` for improved visual appearance (e.g., multiply the `SmallStep` by the desired whole number and set that to the `LargeStep`).